Mika Väyrynen: HJK Helsinki

 Since leaving Leeds, Väyrynen had been training with HJK Helsinki in order to maintain match fitness.
 On 10 July, HJK announced that Väyrynen had signed a three-month contract with the club.
 He made his debut one week later, scoring from a penalty, in a 7−0 home win against KR Reykjavik in UEFA Champions League qualifiers.
 He made in total of 12 league appearances, scoring three goals, as HJK were crowned as league champions for the fourth consecutive season.

 On 1 February 2013, Väyrynen signed a two-year contract extension with HJK.

 LA Galaxy

 In February 2015, Väyrynen trialed with LA Galaxy of Major League Soccer and signed with them on 6 March 2015.
 On 15 March 2015, he made his debut against the Portland Timbers, coming off the bench in the 62nd minute and replacing Baggio Hušidić in an eventual 2–2 draw.

 International career

 Väyrynen was a key player for the Finland national team.
 He made his debut on 20 March 2002 against South Korea.
 Väyrynen's breakthrough for Finland came in June 2003, when he was the star performer in matches against Serbia and Montenegro and Italy.
 Väyrynen was also a key player for Finland at the 2001 FIFA World Youth Championship.

+Managerial career

+In 2018, Väyrynen started as an assistant coach of Klubi 04, the reserve team of HJK Helsinki.
+In May 2019, Väyrynen was promoted to an assistant coach of HJK first team.
+He was named the head coach of Klubi 04 for the 2021 season, when the club played in Ykkönen.

+On 24 November 2023, Väyrynen was named the manager of new Honka Akatemia.
+The club gained a position of Kakkonen from FC Honka's former reserve team, after Esport Honka was declared bankruptcy in November 2023.

+Television career

+After his retirement, Väyrynen has also worked as a studio commentator for C More Finland for the UEFA Champions League and international matches.